Introduction to Microsoft Exchange Server 2003

 Office 365 Exchange Online Integration with On-premises Exchange

-Microsoft supports seamless hybrid ecosystems that integrate Office 365 and local Exchange.
-This allows you to have certain mailboxes hosted on your on-premises datacenter and other mailboxes hosted by Office 365.
-Progent's certified Exchange consultants can help you with any phase of designing, integrating and troubleshooting your hybrid Exchange solution.
-Progent's Exchange specialists can deliver as-needed support to help you through stubborn technical problems and also offer comprehensive project management outsourcing or co-sourcing to make sure your hybrid Office 365/Exchange initiative is successfully completed on schedule and on budget.
-To learn more about Progent's consulting services for hybrid Office 365 and on-premises Exchange systems, visit Office 365 integration with on-premises Exchange.
+Microsoft has made a strong effort to enable transparent hybrid environments that integrate Office 365 Exchange Online and on-premises Exchange deployments.
+This permits you to have specific mailboxes hosted at your on-premises datacenter and other mailboxes resident on Office 365.
+Progent's certified Exchange consulting team can assist you with any facet of designing, implementing and debugging your hybrid Office 365/Exchange solution.
+Progent's Exchange specialists can deliver occasional support to help you resolve challenging technical problems and also can provide extensive project management outsourcing to ensure your hybrid Office 365 initiative is successfully completed on schedule and on budget.
+For more information about Progent's online consulting expertise for hybrid Office 365 and on-premises Exchange environments, visit Office 365 integration solutions with on-premises Exchange.

 Hosting Services for Microsoft Exchange